A young boy in Gaza receives a winter jacket during a UNICEF winter aid distribution.

 Ismael, 11, of Sharqi village in Bargimatal district, Nuristan province, Afghanistan, wears a warm winter coat provided by UNICEF..

-Winter aid desperately needed in Afghanistan
+Delivering winter aid that is desperately needed in Afghanistan

 In Afghanistan, it's not uncommon for temperatures to drop to -33 degrees Celsius (-27.4 Fahrenheit) — driving a surge in acute respiratory illnesses among children.